VFPX/Win32API/samples/sample_351.md

 Administrator, Power User, Print Operator, or Server Operator group membership is required to successfully execute the NetShareEnum function at levels 2 and 502.

-The <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dv_foxhelp/html/lngANETRESOURCESLP_RP.asp">ANETRESOURCES( )</a> function places the names of network shares or printers into an array and then returns the number of resources.

 * * *

 ![](../images/wmiprops.png)

-Take a look at <a href="http://www.activexperts.com/activmonitor/windowsmanagement/adminscripts/filesfolders/sharedfolders/#EnumNetworkShares.htm">Scripts to manage Shared Folders</a> on ActiveXperts Software.

 ***